 There are 3 components to consider with your projects:

 2. Tracking the project support, future actions and reference for your projects.
-For example, budget research you have been gathering, than you will use when working on the project.
+For example, budget research you have been gathering, that you will use when working on the project.

-3. Tracking the next actions for the projects, on your context-sorted next action lists.
+3. Tracking the next actions for the projects, on your context-sorted next actions lists.
 For example, “Call Jose in marketing for his dept. budget figures,” or “Book meeting to go over taxes.”